Decisiveness for countable MDPs and insights for NPLCSs and POMDPs

+A couple of remarks are of interest: \begin{itemize} \item The finite action-branching assumption is needed for the first item.
+Optimal schedulers for infimum reachability probabilities may not exist for infinitely branching MDPs, and $\epsilon$-optimal schedulers may even require memory~\cite[Theorem~3]{KMSW17}. \item For supremum reachability probabilities, optimal schedulers may not exist, even in finitely branching MDPs; such an example is provided in~\cite[Figure~1]{KMSTW20}.
+This is why we only consider $\epsilon$-optimal schedulers in the second item.
+Interestingly, item~\ref{item:supEpsOptPurePos} fails to hold in MDPs with an uncountable state space~\cite[Theorem~A]{Orn69}.
+As per the definition above, all MDPs in this paper are assumed countable. \end{itemize}

-\paragraph{Approximation algorithms.} Even if characterizations of the values exist (recall the Bellman equations), for infinite MDPs no general algorithm is known to compute $\Prob^{\inf}_{\calM,s_0}(\F{\Goal})$ and $\Prob^{\sup}_{\calM,s_0}(\F{\Goal})$, or to decide whether these values exceed a threshold.
-Of course such algorithms would very much depend on the representation of denumerable MDPs.
+\paragraph{Approximation schemes and algorithms.} Even if characterisations of the values exist in infinite MDPs~\cite{Put94}, no general algorithm is known to compute $\Prob^{\inf}_{\calM,s_0}(\F{\Goal})$ and $\Prob^{\sup}_{\calM,s_0}(\F{\Goal})$, or to decide whether these values exceed a threshold.
+Of course, such algorithms would very much depend on the representation of infinite MDPs.

-We first establish an undecidability result for the supremum probability of MDPs given as non-deterministic and probabilistic lossy channel system (NPLCS).
-These models are built on channel systems, they have probabilistic message losses, and non-deterministic choices between possible read/write actions~\cite{BS03,ABRS05}. \begin{restatable}{theorem}{undec} The following decision problem is undecidable: \begin{itemize} \item {\bf Input}: $\calM= (S,\Act,\prob)$ an MDP defined by a NPLCS, with $s_0,\Goal \in S$ \item {\bf Output}: yes iff $\Prob_{\calM,s_0}^{\sup}(\F \Goal) =1$. \end{itemize} \end{restatable} Whether the supremum equals $1$ is also known as the value-$1$ problem.
-This undecidability contrasts with the fact that the existence of a scheduler ensuring almost-surely a reachability objective is decidable for NPLCS~\cite{BBS-acmtocl07}.
-We sketch the undecidability proof, which is given with more details in Appendix~\ref{app:undec}.

-\begin{proof}[Sketch of proof] We reduce the boundedness problem, which is undecidable for lossy channel systems (LCSs)~\cite{Mayr03}.
-Given an LCS $\calL$, consider the finitely action-branching MDP $\calM$ as represented in Figure~\ref{fig:undec-approx}.

-To define $\calM$, we proceed in two steps.
-First, the semantics of $\calL$ can be seen as an MDP $\calM(\calL)$, with state space $S_{\calL}$ is the set of \emph{configurations} of $\calL$.
-A configuration is a pair $(q,w)$ where $q$ is a control state and $w$ describes the channel contents.
-As for the probabilistic transition function, from every configuration $(q,w)$, finitely many actions (sendings and receptions) are available.
-The next configuration depends on the message losses, and we assume the probability distribution for a letter on a channel to be lost to be uniform.